Do I need to get my vehicle inspected in New York State?

 - attach the sticker to your windshield

 - get your vehicle inspected within 10 days

 - 1. Inspection stations electronically send a record of all emissions inspections to the DMV.
 The DMV must have a record that your vehicle passed an emissions inspection during the previous year.
 Keep the receipt of your emissions inspection sticker to prove that your vehicle was inspected.

 - 2. If the inspection sticker on your vehicle has expired in the past 60 days, you can receive a fine of $25 to $50.
 If the inspection sticker is expired more than 60 days, the fine is between $50 and $100.
 If there is no inspection sticker, the fine is between $50 and $100.
-Mandatory state surcharges of $55, plus additional fees, are added to the fine.
+A mandatory state surcharge of $88 ($93 in town and village courts) is added to the fine.

 - 3. A parked vehicle with no inspection sticker, or with an expired inspection sticker, can receive a parking ticket.